craws/OpenAtlas/install/upgrade/upgrade.md

 A code base update (e.g. with git pull) and an Apache restart should be sufficient.

 ### 4.1.0 to 5.0.0
 WARNING - this is a major release and requires new software.
-JavaScript libraries are now installed in a separate step.
+JavaScript's libraries are now installed in a separate step.

 #### Software